LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 `<</2`, or `:/2` qualified callable term.
 When the template is an unqualified callable term, it will be used to construct a goal to be called in the context of the *sender* using the `<</2` debugging control construct.
-A simple example by passing an incorrect template:
+A simple example by passing a template that will trigger a failed test (as the `random::random/1` predicate always returns non-negative floats):

 	| ?- lgtunit::quick_check(random::random(-negative_float)).
 	*     quick check test failure (at test 1 after 1 shrink):